Sharafunneesa-pp/flask/README.md

 Flask Basics and REST API Starter 🚀

 Welcome!
-This repository is your starting point for building essential Flask applications.
-Whether you’re a data science enthusiast looking to share insights interactively or a developer building RESTful services, this guide covers everything you need from Flask basics to dynamic routing, REST APIs, and Jinja2 templating.
+This repository is  starting point for building essential Flask applications.
+Whether a data science enthusiast looking to share insights interactively or a developer building RESTful services, this guide covers everything need from Flask basics to dynamic routing, REST APIs, and Jinja2 templating.

 📂 Repository Overview